-It appears that there were four chambers on the second floor originally.
+It appears that there were four chambers on the second floor.
 During the 1997 restoration, the current owners reconfigured the chamber in the southeast corner.
 The existing bathroom was enlarged, a laundry room added and the remaining hall accommodates a stair climber.
 The northeast chamber measures 12'-6" by 10'-1" and there is an unusual closet configuration between this room and the larger chamber on the northwest.
-This northwest chamber has a 7'-7" high ceiling typical of this floor and has an interior closet with a mismatched door.
-The closet is most likely not original.
+This northwest chamber has a 7'-7" high ceiling typical of a second floor.
+An interior closet with a mismatched door, is most likely not original.
 Like the dining room below, the southwest chamber utilizes the bay area and sunlight exposure.
 The door between this room and the northwest chamber has been removed and the current owners use these as one contiguous space.
-All chambers are connected by a centrally located hall and staircase to the dining room below.
+All the chambers are connected by a centrally located hall and staircase to the dining room below.